titocampis/b-tool-dcompose/README.md

 :two: Access the repository

-:three: Ensure that the mongodb container is running
+:three: Ensure that the mongodb container is running:
 ```bash
 docker ps
 ```